-When shopping for roses for your garden you’ll notice there are different types listed on the labels.
-In a garden center like Gulley Greenhouse, the roses are even sorted by type for easier selection.
+When shopping for roses for your garden you’ll notice there are different types.
+In a garden center like Gulley Greenhouse, the roses are even physically sorted by type for easier selection.
 Here is a quick guide you can use to choose which kind of rose is the perfect one for you and your garden…

 A hybrid tea is the rose most people think of when you describe a formal rose bouquet.
 It’s the type you find at florist shops and the grocers.
 Because of their long straight stems, pointed buds, and lovely high-centered blooms, these are the most popular type for a cutting garden.
 Hybrid teas bloom from late spring to early fall and come in an incredibly varied palette.
 Blossoms range from 3 1/2 to 5 1/2 inches across and many are fragrant.
 If you are specifically looking for a tried-and-true cut flower for arrangements, hybrid teas are for you!